Another Banner Year For The Mobile Sports Authority

 different sports from all age brackets made up the event schedule – everything

-from cross country runs and gymnastics to volleyball, basketball, football, and
+from cross country runs and gymnastics to volleyball, basketball, football, auto racing, and

 events for Mobile.